-An open predictive search field allows your customers to input keywords of the item or service they are looking for, and lists the closest possible results.
+An open predictive search field allows your customers to input keywords of the item or service they are looking for and lists the closest possible results.
 This kind of form is ideal for long searches or for products that do not follow any specific arrangements.

-5. Opt for single input entities
+5. Opt for Single Input Entities

 You’re probably familiar with input fields found in forms both in the desktop and mobile versions of websites.
-In some cases, these input fields are split into two to three sections such as in names, addresses, and phone numbers.
+In some cases, these input fields are split into two to three sections, such as names, addresses, and phone numbers.

 More often than not, split input entities require mobile shoppers to tap into all three (or two) fields just to answer one label.
 If you’re going to do this a lot on one form, your customers might lose interest in proceeding to checkout.

 For instance, instead of putting up two separate fields for a first name and a last name, use one field instead for a full name.
 This will help your customers accomplish the form faster.

-The ‘submit’ button is the final step to online shopping, and also happens to be the most important button on your form.
+The ‘submit’ button is the final step to online shopping and also happens to be the most important button on your form.
 As such, you need to make it stand out so that your customers remain engaged until the end of the transaction.

 Make the button in your form appealing by making its width about 1/3 of your form and by assigning it a bright color.
-Also, instead of simply using the words ‘submit’ or ‘send’, use more energetic calls to action such as ‘Register Now’ or ‘Submit Application’.
+Also, instead of simply using the words ‘submit’ or ‘send,’ use more energetic calls to action such as ‘Register Now’ or ‘Submit Application.’

-You can use a subtle change in color or hovering on the button when it’s clicked so that your customers would know that they’re finished with the transaction.
+You can use a subtle change in color or hover over the button when it’s clicked so that your customers would know that they’re finished with the transaction.

 The view a mobile device can provide customers may compel them to zoom the page, but accidentally doing so may make the shoppers lose focus on the page.
 You can control this by using a viewport meta tag on your forms.

-8. Exploit data persistence
+8. Exploit Data Persistence

-Shopping via mobile phones can be daunting for some customers, because there are more risks in clicking back to the previous page and reloads until your customer decides to abandon his or her cart after losing their data.
+Shopping via mobile phones can be daunting for some customers because there are more risks in clicking back to the previous page and reloading until your customer decides to abandon their cart after losing their data.

 9. Help customers track their progress

-You can do this by showing a progress bar on top of the form, and determine which step they are – say, by percentage or just a simple chronology.
-Keep in mind to limit the steps as much as you possibly can to save your customers’s time.
+You can do this by showing a progress bar on top of the form and determining which step they are – say, by percentage or just a simple chronology.
+Keep in mind to limit the steps as much as you possibly can to save your customers time.

-10. Make the form load fast
+10. Make the Form Load Fast

 Another factor you shouldn’t forget is the rate your mobile form loads.
 If the page takes a while to complete, your customer might not convert.
 The fact that your customers have reached the form tells you that they’re ready to buy.

 As Always, Test Across Systems And Setups

 As such, make sure that you conduct tests of your forms on different types of mobile devices and take into account operating systems, sizes, and browsers.
-Through testing you’ll be able to cover each base and make sure that your form works on every available device.
+Through testing, you’ll be able to cover each base and make sure that your form works on every available device.